rust-lang/rust/src/doc/trpl/error-handling.md

 (N.B.
 The `AsRef<Path>` is used because those are the [same bounds used on `std::fs::File::open`](../std/fs/struct.File.html#method.open).
-This makes it ergnomic to use any kind of string as a file path.)
+This makes it ergonomic to use any kind of string as a file path.)

 There are three different errors that can occur here: